LionSR/TeXRA/README.md

 - `slide2paper`: Convert presentation slides into a research paper format
 - `paper2slide`: Convert research paper into a latex beamer presentation slides

-For a full list of tasks and their descriptions, refer to the backend and frontend READMEs.
+For a full list of agentic tasks and their descriptions, refer to the backend and frontend READMEs.

 ## Customization

 CoAuthor offers various customization options:

-- Modify available tasks in VS Code settings
+- Modify available agentic tasks in VS Code settings
 - Adjust included directories and file types
 - Fine-tune prompts for specific tasks (see backend documentation)
 - Configure model parameters like temperature and max tokens